8percent/python-library/README.md

 This template repository follows src layout style.
 As the name suggests, its distinctive feature is subdirectory named `src`.
 Main python packages lives inside `src` directory.

-To tests python package strictly.
+To tests python built package.
 Testing should be done against built package. not from the source code itself.
 Src layout helps to achieve this condition.
 By separating source code from project root, It prevents test code to import source code.

 This layout is better explained in this [blog post by Ionel Cristian Mărieș](https://blog.ionelmc.ro/2014/05/25/python-packaging/#the-structure).